-We weave social-emotional learning into every program at Big Thought.
-Over the past few years, there’s been a growing emphasis in the education field on the importance of social-emotional learning in educational programs.
+We weave social emotional learning into every program at Big Thought.
+Over the past few years, there’s been a growing emphasis in the education field on the importance of social and emotional learning in educational programs.

 Planning for the Future: The Wallace Foundation Supports Dallas ISD, Big Thought SEL Implementation

 The Dallas Independent School District will share a four-year grant with Big Thought an educational nonprofit that coordinates out-of-school-time creative learning programs for Dallas students.
 Through the four-year Partnerships for Social and Emotional Learning Initiative, they will focus on implementing social and emotional learning during in-school and out-of-school-time.

 The initiative supports school districts and out-of-school-time organizations in six communities around the country that have previously decided to include social and emotional learning in their services to children.
 Programs will be provided to roughly 15,000 children in kindergarten through fifth grade through a phased approach involving up to seven pilot schools in each city.